yogeshbijawe/Calculator-Project/README.md

 # Calculator-Project
 This is calculator project.
-This is my first web development project.
-I used HTML, CSS, JavaScript.
+Made by using HTML, CSS, JavaScript.